rrvt/ICS-214a/ICS_214a/README.md

 In addition when attempting to save a file, windows sometimes prevents over writing a file being used by another program.
 Detect and report an occurrence of this phenomenon.

+Added a little logic to invoke the OnNewLog function at the first time startup.
+Added titles to all of the open/save dialog boxes that specify why the file name is being sought.

 ### July 4, 2020

 Separated the command to produce a csv file for Excel and the reading and writing to the raw data.
 Gave